 IC 40 cannot be retrofitted with a potentiometer.
-The actuator is available with fitted potentiometer.
+As an option, the actuator is available with fitted potentiometer.

 6.3 Installation

 The IC 40 must not be installed in a public place.
 It must be accessible to authorized personnel only.
 Unauthorized personnel could make changes which could cause the system to become unsafe or dangerous.